stolostron/multiclusterhub-repo/docs/Onboarding.md

 ### Naming ClusterRoles and ClusterRoleBindings

-Clusterroles and clusterrolebindings installed as part of open-cluster-management require a prefix specifying their hierarchy/ownership.
+Clusterroles and clusterrolebindings installed as part of open-cluster-management require a prefix specifying their hierarchy/ownership to avoid conflicts and standardize.
 This should be formatted  in a way that is `<org-name>:<release-name>:<clusterrole/clusterrolebinding-name>`.
 A full clusterrole name should resemble the following - `open-cluster-management:nginx-chart-72fa7:clusterrole`.

 ```yaml
 # Source: nginx/values.yaml